MBA: Project Management Specialization

-The Master of Business Administration Specialization in Project Management provides students with an academic curriculum focused on planning, leading, organizing, and controlling the resources and schedules of large-scale projects such as software development projects, engineering projects, civic improvement projects, or construction projects.
+The MBA Specialization in Project Management provides students with an academic curriculum focused on planning, leading, organizing, and controlling the resources and schedules of large-scale projects such as software development projects, engineering projects, civic improvement projects, or construction projects.
 A project is a temporary group activity with the goal to create a unique work product.
 This specialization provides students with knowledge, skills and techniques to execute projects effectively and efficiently.

 MBA Course Requirements